csc-training/elements-of-hpc/hpc-programming/languages.md

 ### Portability

 Portability means whether and how easily a program can be transferred from one system to another.
 In addition to different hardware (most importantly CPUs and GPUs) systems may have different compilers and libraries available.
 In an ideal world a program could be without any modifications compiled and run on any system with good performance.
-In practice this is not alwyas the case.
-Sometimes the source code needs to modified ot the program may compile but crashes when run and sometimes the performance is not acceptable.
+In practice this is not always the case.
+Sometimes the source code needs to be modified or the program may compile but crashes when run and sometimes the performance is not sufficient.

 CPU programs written in Fortran, C/C++ or Python and parallelized with MPI or OpenMP are generally portable with good performance.
 However, the GPU world is currently more complicated as there are a number of competing vendors and proprietary languages and programming models.